FilipusDev/iacarus/README.md

 ### Cloudflare

-For the next steps you might need to provide a valid international credit card, despite the generous free tier, the Zero Trust and R2 Storage have paid features.
+For the next steps, you might need to provide a valid international credit card.
+Despite the generous free tier, Zero Trust and R2 Storage have paid features.

 #### CLOUDFLARE ZERO TRUST TUNNEL